GPUs

 Check Price on Amazon

-The Intel Arc B580 is the most unusual value proposition on this list: 12GB of GDDR6 on a 192-bit bus for $279–$299.
-No AMD or NVIDIA card at this price even comes close on VRAM capacity.
-If your concern is future-proofing VRAM headroom without spending $350+, the B580 is your card.
+The Intel Arc B580 makes the most distinctive case on this list: 12GB of GDDR6 on a 192-bit bus for $279–$299.
+No AMD or NVIDIA card at this price comes close on VRAM capacity.
+If future-proofing VRAM headroom matters without crossing $300, the B580 is the answer.

-The Battlemage Xe2 architecture delivers genuine performance improvements over the A770.
-In testing by Tom’s Hardware and Hardware Unboxed, the B580 matches the RTX 4070 in rasterization performance in several DX12 and Vulkan titles — a remarkable result at this price point.
-At 1440p Medium–High settings, you’ll see 60–80fps averages in titles like Alan Wake 2 and Hogwarts Legacy.
+Per Tom’s Hardware and Hardware Unboxed reviews, the B580 matches the RTX 4070 in rasterization in several DX12 and Vulkan titles — a remarkable result at this price.
+At 1440p Medium–High settings, expect 60–80fps in titles like Alan Wake 2 and Hogwarts Legacy.

-The 190W TDP is the highest on this list.
-A 650W PSU is the minimum; a 750W unit is recommended if your CPU draws 125W+ under load.
-The B580 also requires a case with reasonable airflow — the 190W generates noticeably more heat than the 145–165W alternatives.
+The 190W TDP is the highest here.
+A 650W PSU is the minimum; 750W is recommended if your CPU draws 125W+ under load.
+The B580 runs noticeably hotter than the 145–165W alternatives and needs adequate case airflow.

-Intel’s driver situation has improved significantly since the A-series era.
-Battlemage drivers handle modern DX12 and Vulkan titles without issues.
-The caveat remains older DX11 games and a handful of competitive esports titles that still see occasional hitching.
-If you play primarily games released after 2020, you’ll likely never encounter this.
+Intel’s Battlemage drivers handle modern DX12 and Vulkan titles without issues.
+The remaining caveat: older DX11 games and some competitive esports titles still see occasional hitching.
+Gaming primarily on titles released after 2020, you’ll likely never encounter it.

 4. Sparkle Intel Arc B570 Guardian OC 10GB